minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

 These changes require no action on the part of any operator or administrator, and do not impact Tenant operations.

 This page describes how to upgrade from Operator 4.5.8 or later to |operator-version-stable|.
-To upgrade from Operator 4.5.7 or earlier, see :ref:`Upgrade MinIO Operator to a Previous Version <minio-k8s-upgrade-minio-operator-4.5.7-earlier>`.
+To upgrade from Operator 4.5.7 or earlier, see :ref:`Upgrade MinIO Operator to v4.5.8 <minio-k8s-upgrade-minio-operator-to-4.5.8>`.

 .. _minio-k8s-upgrade-minio-operator-procedure: